Azure/ObjectDetectionUsingCntk/README.md

 ### STEP 1: Computing Region of Interests
 `Script: 1_computeRois.py`

 Region-of-interests (ROIs) are computed for each image independently using a 3-step approach: First, Selective Search is used to generate hundreds of ROIs per Image.
 These ROIs often fit tightly around some objects but miss other objects in the image (see [Selective Search](#selective-search) section).
 Many of the ROIs are bigger, smaller, etc. than the typical grocery item in our dataset.
-Hence in a second step these ROIs are discarded.
+Hence in a second step these ROIs, as well as ROIs which are too similar, are discarded.
 Finally, to complement the detected ROIs from Selective Search, ROIs that uniform cover the image are added at different scales and aspect ratios.

 The final ROIs are written for each image separately to the files *[imageName].roi.txt* in the *proc/grocery/rois/* folder.

-For the grocery dataset, the approach outlined above generates between 1500 and 2000 ROIs per image.
+For the grocery dataset, selective search typically generates around 1000 ROIs per image, plus on average another 2000 ROIs sampled uniformly from the image.
+A high number of ROIs typically leads to better object detection performance, at the expense however of longer running time.
+Hence the parameter `cntk_nrRois` can be used to only keep a subset of the ROIs (e.g. if `cntk_nrRois = 2000` then typically all ROIs from selective search are preserved, plus the 1000 largest ROIs generated using uniform sampling).

 The goodness of these ROIs can be measured by counting how many of the ground truth annotated objects in the image are covered by at least one ROI, where "covered" is defined as having an overlap greater than a given threshold.
 Script `B1_evaluateRois.py` outputs these counts at different threshold values.
+For example for a threshold of 0.5 and 2000 ROIs, the recall is around 98%, while with 200 ROIs the recall is around 82%.
+It is important that the recall at a threshold of 0.5 is close to 100%, since even a perfect classifier cannot find an object in the image if it is not covered by at least one ROI.

 ROIs computed using Selective Search (left); ROIs from the image above after discarding ROIs that are too small, too big, etc. (middle); Final set of ROIs after adding ROIs that uniformly cover the image (right).
 <p align="center">